Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models

-The $4\times4$ cluster exhibits a similar but sharper evolution (Fig.~\ref{fig:4x4pcau10}).
-At weak $V$, several charge modes coexist, but beyond $V\!\gtrsim\!2.5$ the first component overwhelmingly dominates ($\tilde{\lambda}_1\!\to\!1$), signaling complete condensation into a single CDW mode.
+The $4\times 4$ cluster exhibits a similar but sharper evolution (Fig.\ref{fig:4x4pcau10}).
+In the charge sector [Fig.\ref{fig:4x4pcau10}(a)] at weak $V$, several leading principal components coexist, but beyond $V\!\gtrsim\!2.5$ the first component overwhelmingly dominates ($\tilde{\lambda}_1\!\to\!1$), signaling complete condensation into a single CDW-dominated principal component.
 Spin correlations remain fragmented and weak ($\tilde{\lambda}_1$-$\tilde{\lambda}_3\!\approx\!0.15$), and pairing retains two near-degenerate components ($\tilde{\lambda}_1,\tilde{\lambda}_2\!\approx\!0.35$-$0.40$), implying residual two-channel singlet fluctuations.
-Thus, PCA reveals a clear hierarchy: charge order dominates, spin order collapses, and pairing survives only locally.
+However, because the $\tilde{\lambda}_k$ values are relative within each sector, direct cross‑channel comparison is not meaningful; the hierarchy is instead established by combining the PCA spectra with complementary observables such as the flattening of $E_0/M$, collapse of $\Delta E$ and suppression of $\bar{d}$.
+Thus, PCA reveals a clear hierarchy: charge order dominates, spin order destroys, and pairing survives only locally.